Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Filling out paperwork can be tedious, especially tax forms like the W-4, but it doesn’t have to be overwhelming.

 Employers use your W-4 to determine the amount of federal tax to withhold from your paycheck.
-Providing accurate information helps you avoid any major surprises tax season rolls around.
-Withholding too little can leave you owing more taxes than you thought you would.
+Providing accurate information helps you avoid any major surprises when tax season rolls around.
+Withholding too little can leave you owing more in taxes than you thought.
 On the other hand, withholding too much can result in a refund.

 At first glance, a W-4 can read like a lot of tax terminology that you wouldn’t use in daily conversation.
 But with short, manageable steps, completing a W-4 can be a breeze.
 Follow along to figure out how to fill out a W-4.